OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 You should see your new family name in the prompted list of families.
 Select it, select the default language ('en'), enter "Admin" as your username (Wikibase is pre-configured with that username and a default password), and respond with "No" for the other prompts to add other users or bot passwords.

 There are a couple of other changes to make to the user-config.py file.
-Open it up with a text editor, and look for the line that reads "password_file = None", and change it to "password_file = password".
-Later we'll be adding our Wikibase bot password to that file.
-Also look for the line that reads "put_throttle = 10" and change it to "put_throttle = 0".
+Open it up with a text editor, and look for the line that reads
+  password_file = None

+and change it to

+  password_file = "password"

+Later we'll be adding our Wikibase bot password to a file with that name.

+Also look for the line that reads

+  put_throttle = 10

+and change it to

+  put_throttle = 0

 The "put_throttle" is the number of seconds Pywikibot will wait between commands sent to its target wiki.
 So as not to swap other shared systems like Wikidata, it is set by default to 10 seconds.
 But for our instance we can send commands without pausing, so we set it to 0 seconds.

 Finally, in the core directory create a file named "password", and enter your Wikibase Admin account's bot password there (the bot password created and (hopefully!) noted in an earlier step), using this text pattern (supplying your own password in place of the one shown here):